Routon History, Family Crest & Coats of Arms

 Early Origins of the Routon family

-Suffolk but other branches of the family were located elsewhere.
+The surname Routon was first found in Suffolk but other branches of the family were located elsewhere.
 By example, Rowton is a small village located seven miles north of Wellington, Shropshire.
 It dates back to at least the Domesday Book where it was recorded as Rugheton.
-CITATION[CLOSE]

 The Battle of Rowton Heath was fought between the forces of the parliament and those of King Charles on 24 September 1645 during the English Civil War.

 "On Rowton Heath was fought the important battle between the forces of the parliament and those of King Charles, which proved so fatal to the brave Earl of Lichfield, and so disastrous to his royal master; here, also, the Cheshire gentry assembled and declared for a free parliament, on the attempt of Sir George Booth to restore Charles II., in 1659."

 Rowton Castle is a Grade II listed country house near Shrewsbury in Shropshire.
 The present castle was built in the 17th century, although a previous castle named Rowton Castle had stood on the site for several hundred years previously.
 As of 1986, it has been a luxury hotel.